nistorv/nistorv.github.io/README.md

 # My Personal/Portfolio Website

-Made with React, TypeScript and Vite.
+Made with React, TypeScript, Tailwind and deployed with Vite and Github Actions.
 Using it to teach myself React and TypeScript for my portfolio/CV website.

 You can visit this site here: [nistorv.me](https://nistorv.me)